whpthomas/open_bvm_ventilator/README.md

 ## Electronics

-Schematic capture of a control shield for the Arduino Uno can be found at [easyeda.com/whpthomas/open-bvm-ventilator-shield](https://easyeda.com/whpthomas/open-bvm-ventilator-shield).
+A control shield for the Arduino Uno can be found at [easyeda.com/whpthomas/open-bvm-ventilator-shield](https://easyeda.com/whpthomas/open-bvm-ventilator-shield).
 The shield has been designed to allow all the electronic components to be easily connected using either Dupont connectors or by directly soldered wires.
 The circuit supports use of either the TB6560 or A4988 (or compatible) stepstick driver.

 Fully assembled boards can be ordered directly from [JLCPCB](https://jlcpcb.com/), [PCBWay](https://www.pcbway.com/) or other suitable PCB prototyping services using the Gerber files, bill of materials and pick and place files found in the [`/pcb`](https://github.com/whpthomas/open_bvm_ventilator/tree/master/pcb) folder.